It's the Only Way to Live, In Cars...

 Drive isn't an action film, despite it involving fast driving and daring car chases.
 Rather, it is about a hollow man who finds something that will make him take action.
-There are a few moments of car chases (and some surprisingly brutal and violent moments) but Drive shouldn't be considered a purely action film.
-If one goes into it thinking that, one is in for a surprise, but at least they are good ones.
+There are a few moments of car chases and some surprisingly brutal and violent moments, but Drive shouldn't be considered a purely action film.
+If one goes into it thinking that, one is in for a surprise, but at least a good one.